-- (1) The operator must nominate a person or position within the company responsible for training of staff. - (2) A training programme must be developed and implemented for all staff working at the transitional facility.
-The programme must describe how the training is to be implemented, how the effectiveness of training is assessed, and the time scales for implementation and refresher courses.
-The training programme must be described in the operating manual. - (3) The operator must ensure that persons working at the facility are aware of and understand the following: - a) The requirements of this standard. - b) The documentation related to the management of the animals. - c) Their responsibilities and obligations while in the transitional facility in relation to the management of the animals.
+- (1) The operator must nominate a person or position within the company responsible for training of staff. - (2) A training programme must be developed and implemented for all staff working at the transitional facility that will be handling uncleared ornamental fish and marine invertebrates, and for visitors to the facility.
+The programme must describe the following: - a) How the training is to be implemented. - b) How the effectiveness of training is assessed. - c) The time scales for implementation and refresher courses. - (3) The training programme must be described in the operating manual. - (4) The operator must ensure that persons working at the facility are aware of and understand the following: - a) The requirements of this standard. - b) The documentation related to the management of the animals. - c) Their responsibilities and obligations while in the transitional facility in relation to the management of the animals.